RACCER: Towards Reachable and Certain Counterfactual Explanations for Reinforcement Learning

 \section{RACCER}

-In this section, we describe RACCER, the approach for generating counterfactual explanations for RL tasks.
+In this section, we describe RACCER, our approach for generating counterfactual explanations for RL tasks.
 To generate a counterfactual explanation $x'$, we require oracle access to the black-box model $M$ being explained, the state $x$ being explained, and the desired outcome $a'$.
 Additionally, the approach needs access to the RL environment.
-RACCER then generates a counterfactual state $x'$ that can be easily reached from $x$ and in which the black-box model $M$ chooses $a'$ with a high probability.
-We propose a fully model-agnostic method, which does not require information on model parameters and can be used for generating counterfactual explanations of any RL model.
+RACCER generates a counterfactual state $x'$ that can be easily reached from $x$ and in which the black-box model $M$ chooses $a'$ with a high probability.
+RACCER is fully model-agnostic, does not require information on model parameters, and can be used for generating counterfactual explanations of any RL model.